SatyendraPrajapati456/6604801_Satyendra_Prajapati_G3/README.md

 6. How to present data if any question is raise .

-As I am using csv file i use read
+As I am using csv file i use pandas.read_csv

+If you have excel file then use pandas.real_excel